syncfusion-content/blazor-docs/blazor/diagram/nodes/appearance.md

     public async Task UpdateEdges()
     {
         string NodeId = Diagram.SelectedItems.Nodes[0].Id;
-        // GetEdges method is used to get the connectors that connected to nodes. string[] edges = await Diagram.GetEdges(NodeId, true);
+        // GetEdges method is used to get the connectors that are connected to nodes. string[] edges = await Diagram.GetEdges(NodeId, true);
         for (int i = 0; i < edges.Length; i++)
         {